Promising Practices for Health Equity Podcast

 Thoughts?
 Suggestions?
 Email us at[email protected]

-You can find transcripts (posted the day of the episode release) and more episode of “Promising Practices for Health Equity” at Promising Practices for Health Equity Podcast: Introduction – Interdisciplinary Research Leaders
+You can find show notes, transcripts, and more episodes of “Promising Practices for Health Equity” at Promising Practices for Health Equity Podcast: Introduction – Interdisciplinary Research Leaders.

-This episode of “Promising Practices for Health Equity” was produced by Studio Americana, prepared by Cody Cotton, Mandy LaBreche, Krystal Lee, and J. Robin Moon of the Robert Wood Johnson Foundation’s Interdisciplinary Research Leader’s Podcast Team.
+This episode of “Promising Practices for Health Equity” was produced by Studio Americana, and prepared by Cody Cotton, Mandy LaBreche, Krystal Lee, and J. Robin Moon of the Robert Wood Johnson Foundation’s Interdisciplinary Research Leaders Podcast Team.

 This is a public episode.
 If you would like to discuss this with other subscribers or get access to bonus episodes, visit irlpodcast.substack.com